insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 Create a CML project :

 1) Login to CML
-1) Get the AMP project url from git : [https://github.com/insightslab/cml_text-generation-webui-AMP ](https://github.com/insightslab/cml_text-generation-webui-AMP)// Todo. change to a public github url
+1) Get the AMP project URL from git : [https://github.com/insightslab/cml_text-generation-webui-AMP ](https://github.com/insightslab/cml_text-generation-webui-AMP)// Todo. change to a public GitHub URL
-1) Create a new CML project and fill the AMP git url as shown below
+1) Create a new CML project and fill the AMP git URL as shown below

 ![](/assets/images/Aspose.Words.043092e4-3346-450a-b951-f8f0357cc96a.002.jpeg)

-4) Click ‘Create Project’ button and it will take around 15 to 20 mins to create the Text Gen UI application.
+4) Click the ‘Create Project’ button and it will take around 15 to 20 mins to create the Text Gen UI application.
 This Application requires atleast 1 GPU , hence ensure to select a **CML workspace with GPU(s)**
 4) Once after completion of Application creation, click on the Application Tile from Applications → <Application Name>

 ![](/assets/images/Aspose.Words.043092e4-3346-450a-b951-f8f0357cc96a.003.jpeg)